jatin7/mapr-es-60-getting-started/README.md

 * Maven 3.x

-The rest of this guide will assume you're running the MapR  VM/Container For Developers in Docker on a Mac and have installed MapR client software on that same Mac.
+The rest of this guide will assume you're running the MapR  on VM/Server/Container and  have installed MapR client software on that same machine

 ## Step 1: Verify the MapR cluster is working